 TAX HOLIDAY USHERS IN 2014 HURRICANE SEASON

-Florida State offers a sales-tax holiday for storm supplies through June 8.
-The tax holiday applies to items such as portable generators, flashlights, ground anchor systems, gas or diesel fuel tanks -- and much more.
-Take advantage of this opportunity to save money while you prepare for hurricane season.
+Florida State offers a sales-tax holiday for storm supplies each year in early June, on items such as portable generators, flashlights, ground anchor systems, gas or diesel fuel tanks, and more.
+Residents who took advantage of the tax holiday saved money while preparing for the hurricane season.
 JUN 1, 2014

 A hurricane is defined as a low-pressure system that generally forms in the tropics.
 The system is accompanied by thunderstorms and, in the Northern atmosphere, a counter-clockwise circulation of winds near the earth’s surface.
 Tropical systems are classified as follows: